 Beta Analytic’s enhanced groundwater service reflects its ongoing commitment to providing clients the most comprehensive service at the best price.
 With prices stable for over a decade, the laboratory continues to pack more value into its world-renowned radiocarbon dating service.
 Further information on groundwater samples, including sampling and shipping recommendations, can be found in the lab’s web page about radiocarbon dating groundwater.

 Beta Analytic is a Florida-based laboratory with a global scope.
-Forwarding offices around the world ensure convenient shipping of samples for clients in Europe, Japan, China, Australia, Brazil, Korea, and Taiwan.
-Beta Analytic’s global team provides dedicated and comprehensive customer support and technical consultation before, during and after sample submittal at no extra charge.
+Forwarding offices around the world ensure convenient shipping of samples for clients in Europe, Japan, China, Korea, and Taiwan.
+Beta Analytic’s global team provides dedicated and comprehensive customer support before, during and after sample submittal at no extra charge.
 Submitters who have doubts about the suitability of their samples are welcome to contact Beta Analytic’s experts prior to sending samples to take advantage of their expertise.